Click on any of the following links for information:

 Students repeating a course they have already passed (a "D" grade or better) may not be able to use that course as part of their calculation for full-time status for certification under the New York State Tuition Assistance Program (TAP) and should be advised to check with the Office of the Registrar before registering for the repeated course.

 While students are allowed to repeat coursework, all attempts at the repeated course count toward the credit hours attempted for financial aid purposes.
 Once a student has successfully passed a course with a grade of "D" or better, the student is only allowed to repeat the course one time with federal financial aid for a better grade.
 Courses in which a grade of "A", "S", or "P" have earned are not repeatable because a better grade cannot be earned.
 (Certain exceptions apply to this rule, such as designated cross-listed courses, choir, physical education, and so forth.)

-SUNY Broome Community College has established a procedure to provide students an opportunity to appeal grades in any particular course(s) or academic dismissal.
-Copies of the Student Academic Appeal procedure are available in the offices of the Divisional Deans.
+SUNY Broome Community College has established a procedure to provide students an opportunity to grieve grades in any particular course(s) or academic dismissal.
+Copies of the Student Academic Grievance procedure are available in the offices of the Divisional Deans.
 The policy also appears in the Student Handbook.

 Full-time students, both matriculated and non-matriculated, who have a semester grade point average 3.80 or better will be named to the President's List.
 Such students must successfully complete a minimum of 12 credit hours and have no "I" grade for that semester.
 Courses which use the S or U or credit equivalent grade will not disqualify a student from consideration for the Dean's List or the President's List, as long as the student meets the grade point average criteria in their other courses.